cranjesh/images-test/TheSoldiersLegacyThorough.md

 William exhaled sharply, looking away.
 His hands, once clenched in defiance, loosened—then curled into fists again, but this time with something else.
 Regret.

-“This was among Edward’s papers,” Holmes said, unfolding a faded scrap of parchment.
+“This was among Edward’s papers,” Holmes remarked, unfolding a faded scrap of parchment.
 The ink was smudged, hurriedly scrawled, but still legible.

 William always wanted to fix things.
 I never told him how much I admired that.